Site icon JFM Law

 Legal Liability?

-As an employer you have a legal responsibility to maintain a safe working environment for your employees.
+As an employer, you have primary duties under work health and safety laws to ensure, so far as is reasonably practicable, the health and safety of workers and others at the workplace.
 Allowing a drug or alcohol impaired employee to report to work increases the risk of them injuring themselves, their co-workers or the public at large.

 Reasons against workplace drug and alcohol testing